-The College may waive any procedural irregularities that had no material effect on the selection of the proposed contractor, invalidate the proposed award, amend the award decision, request the evaluation committee re-evaluate any proposal or require the College to cancel the solicitation and begin again to solicit new proposals.
+The College may waive any procedural irregularities that had no material effect on the selection of the proposed contractor, invalidate the proposed award, amend the award decision, request that the evaluation committee re-evaluate any proposal, or require the College to cancel the solicitation and begin again to solicit new proposals.
+The College shall create a written opinion on the protest and forward the opinion to the evaluation committee for further action. in the event the evaluation committee determines the protest to be valid, the College shall issue a notice canceling the Notice of Intent to Award.